 At SpeedCurve, we're always working on helping you focus on the metrics that matter most to you.
 Our Favorites dashboards makes it easy for you to cherry pick the metrics and data that are most meaningful to your business – and then share that data with your team.

-You can build your own dashboards and charts which:
+You can build your own dashboards and charts.
+These let you do things like:

 - Group charts into different dashboards for different users.
 For example: You can add an "Exec Summary" dashboard that includes high-level charts for those monthly management meetings.
 Or you can create separate project-related dashboards to help your dev team focus on priorities.